Architectural design & structural building

 The exhibition Sense versus Sensibility: Zlín Industrial Design 1918–1958 was part of an extensive joint project organized by the Faculty of Multimedia Communications of Tomas Bata University in Zlín, Czech.
 Rep., the National Technical Museum Prague, Czech Rep. and the Gallery of Fine Arts in Zlín, Czech Rep. mapping design in technical disciplines during the existence of Czechoslovakia.
 The dominant axis of the exhibition was the history of the School of Arts in Zlín.
 The goal was to explain the somewhat sophisticated topic of product design and its historical origins to broad audiences.

-A team comprising 10 people worked for 3 months to deliver every aspect of this exhibition, from the initial creative concept through architectural and furniture design to producing all printed materials.
-It was clear from the beginning that the topic can be best explained by implementing immersive technologies such as augmented reality and 360° immersive video, something our sister agency VRCOT was able to help with.
+A team comprising ten people worked for three months to deliver every aspect of this exhibition, from the initial creative concept through architectural and furniture design to producing all printed materials.
+It was clear from the beginning that the topic could be best explained by implementing immersive technologies such as augmented reality and 360° immersive video, something our sister agency VRCOT was able to help with.

 We combined these innovative elements with interactive games and 3D printing as well as with more traditional, analogue elements.
-This provided the perfectly balanced mix that made it easier for diverse audiences, including elderly as well as elementary school students, understand this complex topic in a fun and engaging way.
+This provided a perfectly balanced mix that made it easier for diverse audiences, including the elderly as well as elementary school students, to understand this complex topic in a fun and engaging way.